threefoldtech/info_grid/src/documentation/faq/faq.md

 If the first method did not work, you can try to remove the account and add it back up on the Polkadot.js extension.
 Before doing so, make sure you have a back up of your seed phrase as you will need it to re-enter the account.
 Your 3Node should then appear.

-### I set up my farm on ThreeFold Connect App.
-Can I use the Polkadot extension Dashboard instead?

-If you want to use the Dashboard, you can take the TFChain Secret from the app and import it into the Polkadot extension.
-For more information, read [this section](../threefold_token/storing_tft/tf_connect_app.md#move-farm-from-the-tf-connect-app-to-the-tf-portal-polkadotjs) of the Farming Guide.
-For the other way around (TF Dashboad to TF Connect App), read [this section](../threefold_token/storing_tft/tf_connect_app.md#import-tf-portal-polkadotjs-wallet-to-the-tf-connect-app-wallet) of the guide.

-### Is it equivalent to create a farm on ThreeFold Connect App or via the Polkadot extension?

-Yes it is.
-Farm setup through the app and using the Polkadot extension with the Dashboard are equivalent.

 ### If I upgrade my 3Node, will it increase my rewards?

 Yes.
-Use the simulator.grid.tf to verify the additional rewards.
+Use the simulator to verify the additional rewards.
 But note that, currently, upgrades are not recognized until the next minting cycle.

 ### I booted my 3Node for the first time at the beginning of the month, then I did some upgrade or downgrade, will the ThreeFold Grid recognize the new hardware?
 Will it still be the same 3Node ID?